|

 There are 7 bridges in the parish.

-The growth of Glasgow has had beneficial effects on
+p.442 The growth of Glasgow has helped the local economy.

 Cambusnethan